HansJung/hansjung.github.io/_posts/2016-10-06-reviewqnd.md

 * MTGP to learn the correlation between and within time-series.
 * _Keyword_ GP, Multivariate time series learning.

-__* Zitao Liu et al., Learning Adaptive Forecasting Models from Irregularly Sampled Multivariate Clinical Data, KDD 2016__

-*  A challenging aspect of constructing the forecasting model is that the model should be flexible and adaptive to reflect well patient-specific temporal behaviors and this also in the case when the available patient-specific data are sparse and short span.
-*  (1) learns the population trend from a collection of time series for past patients; (2) captures individual-specific short-term multivariate variability; and (3) adapts by automatically adjusting its predictions based on new observations.
-*  _Keyword_ Linear dynamical model, Multi-task Gaussian Process

-__Jianefi Zhang et al., Survival Prediction by an Integrated Learning Criterion on Intermittently Varying Healthcare data, KDD 2016__

-* Survival analysis on intermittently varying data by time-varying coefficients of survival model.

 __Peter Schulam et al., Clustering Longitudinal Clinical Marker Trajectories from Electronic Health Data: Applications to Phenotyping and Endotype Discovery, AAAI 2016__